 |8||RIOWOIS Sound Bar, Sound Bars...||2,006 Reviews||$108.99 $79.95||View on Amazon|

 |9||TCL Alto 6+ 2.1 Channel Dolby...||4,660 Reviews||$129.99||View on Amazon|

 |10||JBL Bar 500: 5.1-Channel...||32 Reviews||$599.95||View on Amazon|

 TCL Alto6+ is our favorite soundbar below $100.
 The TCL Alto 6+ is one of few soundbars at this price, including a dedicated subwoofer.
 This improves bass reproduction.
 This makes it more enjoyable to listen to bass-heavy music.

-The sound profile of this bar is fairly neutral in the middle, where most voices can be heard.
+The great sound profile of this bar is fairly neutral in the middle, where most voices can be heard.
 The recessed treble can make TV shows’ dialogue sound a bit dull.
 However, it is clear and easy to understand.
 To enhance voices, you can use the ‘TV” preset.
-It supports surround sound formats such as Dolby Digital.
+It supports surround sound modes such as Dolby Digital.
 These are often available on streaming platforms.

 It’s an affordable option with a lot of versatility, but its price can fluctuate.
 You might often find it retailing for more than $100, so keep an eye on price drops to ensure you get the best bang for your buck.

 - Sound profile that is well-balanced with enough bass